Early Action vs Early Decision

 Paying for College

-Regardless of when a student decides to apply, paying for college is likely front of mind.
+Regardless of whether you apply early action, early decision, or regular decision, paying for college is likely front of mind.
 While some families are able to cover the cost of college through existing funds and assets, numerous applicants (and their parents) also seek out financial aid.

-The term “financial aid” refers to funding that can cover certain costs of attending college.
+The term “financial aid” refers to funding that doesn’t come from the applicant’s (or their family’s) savings and income.
 Financial aid is available from federal and state governments, educational institutions, and private groups.
-It can also be awarded in the form of loans, grants, scholarships, and work-study programs.
+It can be awarded in the form of loans, grants, scholarships, and work-study programs.

-Educational loans often fall into two major categories: 1) federal student loans (guaranteed by the US government) and 2) student loans managed by a private lender.
-It’s important to note that government loans come with certain built-in federal benefits that private loans do not guarantee—including income-driven repayment plans and, when eligible, public services student loan forgiveness.
+It’s important to note that government loans come with certain built-in federal benefits that private loans do not guarantee — including income-driven repayment plans and, when eligible, public service student loan forgiveness.

 SoFi Loan Products